North Dakota PhD & Master's in Marketing: Business Graduate Programs

 Due to its format, an MBA may help you learn to lead marketing teams and manage projects.
 Plus, since marketing is a concentration, some schools offer other avenues like:

 Interested in both degrees?
 Some schools offer a dual MS/MBA in Marketing.
-True, a dual degree may take longer.
-But you may gain executive skills as well as marketing expertise.
+A dual degree may take longer but you may gain executive skills as well as marketing expertise.

 Marketing Master’s Degree Guide